 The most common gloves are made from cotton since they are sturdy and heavy cotton gloves can be employed for most general gardening tasks.

-They are lightweight, snug fit and easy to dry and also keep dirt away from hands.
-The combination of cotton and leather gloves is available which overcome some shortcomings of cotton gloves.
+They are lightweight, snug fit and easy to hand dry and also keep dirt away from hands.
+The combination of cotton and gloves is available which overcome some shortcomings of cotton gloves.

 For A Firm Grip Look For Grip Dots